zsparal/api-documentation/source/reference/v2/orders-api/cancel-order-lines.rst

 customer will be able to see the updated order in his portal / app.
 Any canceled lines will be removed from the customer's point of view, but will remain visible in the Mollie Dashboard.

-You should cancel an order line if you don't intend to (fully) ship it.
+You should cancel an order line if you do not intend to (fully) ship it.

 An order line can only be canceled while its ``status`` field is either ``authorized`` or ``shipping``.
 If you cancel an ``authorized`` order line, the new order line status will be ``canceled``.
 Canceling a ``shipping`` order line will